 Talk to your diabetes health professionals about taking a folic acid supplement.
 You do not need a prescription to buy folic acid, but make sure you tell the pharmacist you need to buy the 5mg tablet, not the usual 0.5mg tablet.

-In addition to folic acid, it is recommended that all pregnant women take an iodine supplement of 150 micrograms during pregnancy and breastfeeding (unless you have an overactive thyroid or Graves disease).
+In addition to folic acid, it is recommended that all women take an iodine supplement of 150 micrograms when planning for pregnancy, during pregnancy and breastfeeding (unless you have an overactive thyroid or Graves disease).